itsmohiniii/NamasteJS/notes/season-1/lecture-07.md

 * So, **Lexical Environment** = local memory + lexical env of its parent.
 Hence, Lexical Environement is the local memory along with the lexical environment of its parent

+* Lexical Parent of a function : it is where that function sits inside the code.

 * **Lexical**: In hierarchy, In order

 * Whenever an Execution Context is created, a Lexical environment(LE) is also created and is referenced in the local Execution Context(in memory space).